abouolia/sticky-sidebar/docs/index.md

 `affixed.static.sticky` — The event fires immdiately after the element has been returned to its position.

-`recalcDimenstions.sticky` — Trigger this event will cause force to re-calculate all cached dimentions of sticky sidebar plugin.
+`update.sticky` — Trigger this event will cause force to re-calculate all cached dimentions of sticky sidebar plugin.

 For example if you want to detect when element sticks top and bottom we might do: